DracotMolver/quartz-js/docs/README.md

 - `moreOrEqual`

-  It will check if the given value has a length greater or equal to the given size.
-It make strict comparision.
+  It will check if the given value has a length greater or equal to the given size. it makess strict comparision.

   - **value**: {object\|array\|string} _The value to evaluate its length._
   - **size**: {number} _The seed we will use to compare._